ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 Capacitor defines which platform versions are supported when creating the native project:

-- For iOS it supports the last two iOS versions, currently iOS 11 and iOS 10.
+- For iOS, it supports the last two iOS versions, currently iOS 11 and iOS 10.
 - For Android support starts at API level 21 which corresponds to Android 5.0 (Lollipop) or newer.
-- And on the browser side all modern [browsers that support Web Components](https://caniuse.com/#search=components) (and actually many more via polyfills) will be able to display the web implementations.
+- And on the browser side, all modern [browsers that support Web Components](https://caniuse.com/#search=components) (and actually many more via polyfills) will be able to display the web implementations.

 ### Platform extensibility

 Capacitor contains a fixed set of platforms that can be added to projects and doesn't provide a system to dynamically load external platforms "definitions".
-To add an additional platform, Capacitor has to adapted and changed.
+To add an additional platform, Capacitor has to be adapted and changed.

 ## Supported native functionality